brandentimm/logstash_forwarder-formula/README.rst

 ``logstash_forwarder``
 ------------

-Install the ``logstash-forwarder`` package, set up configuration file, and optionally set up the lumberjack certificate, and enable the service.
+Install the ``logstash-forwarder`` package, set up configuration file,
+optionally set up the lumberjack certificate, and enable the service.
 This formula currently supports Debian and RedHat based distributions, however the service init file for RedHat distributions is currently broken, see
 <https://github.com/elasticsearch/logstash-forwarder/pull/196>.